bertzzie/kafka-clarity/README.md

 The project is created as a complement for [JVM Meetup #5]() and [this article about Kafka]().

+You can also check the slide out at [SpeakderDeck](https://speakerdeck.com/bertzzie/apache-kafka-stream-processing) and watch this talk's video on [Youtube](https://www.youtube.com/watch?v=zikZEOPDXGk).

 ## Requirements

 Since Github has a file limit, I cannot upload the replay file directly to here.